 1. The problem: Emphasis on likes and retweets

-“Ooh, Matt liked my latest pic at the beach!”
+“Ooh, Kendrick liked my latest pic at the beach!”
 We all get a little excited when people decide to show our posts a little love, but sometimes it seems like the excitement of receiving those likes outweighs the joy of posting the photo.
 With exposure to so many social media celebs and influences, it’s hard not to envy the following that stars are getting on a regular basis—but receiving a notification shouldn’t be the main incentive.